ietf-wg-sedate/draft-ietf-sedate-datetime-extended/draft-ietf-sedate-datetime-extended.md

 Implementations that needed to express the semantics of `-00:00` therefore tended to use `Z` as a "neutral" offset instead.

-This specification updates RFC3339, aligning it with the actual practice of interpreting the local offset `Z`: this is no longer understood to "imply that UTC is the preferred reference point for the specified time".
+This specification updates {{RFC3339}}, aligning it with the actual practice of interpreting the local offset `Z`: this is no longer understood to "imply that UTC is the preferred reference point for the specified time".

-Note that the semantics of the local offset `+00:00` is not updated;
+Note that the semantics of `+00:00` is unchanged; this offset still implies that the local time is the same as UTC.
-this retains the implication that UTC is the preferred reference point for the specified time.

-Note also that the fact that {{ISO8601}} does not allow `-00:00` as a local offset reduces the level of interoperability that can be achieved in using this feature; the present specification however does not formally deprecate this syntax.
+Although {{ISO8601}}'s exclusion of `-00:00` as a local offset reduces its interoperability, the present specification does not formally deprecate this syntax.
-For the intents and purposes of the present specification, the local offset `Z` can be used in its place.
+Instead, the present specification recommends that `Z` be used in its place.

 # Internet Extended Date/Time format (IXDTF) {#date-time-format}

-This section discusses desirable qualities of formats for the timestamp extension suffix and defines such a format that extends {{RFC3339}} for use in Internet protocols.
+This section discusses desirable qualities of formats for the timestamp extension suffix and defines a format to extend {{RFC3339}} for use in Internet protocols.

 ## Informative

-The format is intended to allow implementations to specify additional important information in addition to the bare timestamp.
+The IXDTF format allows implementations to add additional important information to an {{RFC3339}} timestamp.

 This is done by defining *tags*, each with a *key* and a *value* separated by an equals sign.